joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

 .. note::

-    Fully-connected ANNs are a specific type of model architecture.
+    *Fully-connected* ANNs, also called *dense*, are a specific type of model architecture.
     Later in this unit, we will see other architectures, such as CNN.

 In the code below, we create a second layer with 2 perceptrons of dimension 5.